-Cortical desmoids, also known as cortical avulsive injuries, are a benign self limiting entity.
-This is a classic 'don't touch' lesion, and should not be confused with an agressive cortical/periosteal process (e.g. osteosarcoma).
+Cortical desmoids, also known as cortical avulsive injuries, are a benign self-limiting entity.
+This is a classic 'don't touch' lesion, and should not be confused with an aggressive cortical/periosteal process (e.g. osteosarcoma).

 It typically presents in adolescents (10-15 years of age).
 There may be a male predilection.

 Patients are usually asymptomatic, and it is discovered incidentally.
 Occasionally pain may be present.

 It is related to repetitive stress at the attachment of the adductor magnus aponeurosis at the posterior medial aspect of the distal femoral metaphysis.

 It is seen at the posterior aspect of the distal femur.
 Can be bilateral in approximately one-third of cases.

 Typically shows a saucer-shaped radiolucent cortical irregularity involving the posteromedial aspect of the distal femoral metaphysis at the attachment of the adductor magnus tendon.
 The lesion lacks an outer margin.